thinkshout/d8-bookclub/#4 - Config Mangement/joe-k/README.md

-For my demo, I used my composer-based installer to build out seperate d8demo-live and d8demo-dev sites.
+For my demo, I used my composer-based installer to build out separate d8demo-live and d8demo-dev sites.

 I then did full exports of the base site configs: `/admin/config/development/configuration/full/export` and immediately imported them again.